jackyzha0/jackyzha0.github.io/content/thoughts/interviews and data recording.md

 This is not about summarizing all incidients, more like finding gold nuggets.
 Incidents need not be bad all the time, can be either desirable or undesirable.

+## Risks and Consent
+Potential way conclusions can be flawed:
+1. Construct validity: are we measuring the right thing?
+Is this clearly connected to our research question?
+Did we misunderstand the concepts we are working with?
+2. Internal validity: What are alternative explanations for the results?
+Other bias, confounding factors, etc.
+3. External Validity: To what extent are our results and conclusions of our experiment generalizable to our original research question? (how representative are our tasks and users?)
+4. Empirical Reliability / Reproducibility: Can the study be reproduced?

+Risks and Consent:
+1. In what ways could your participants could be harmed by the study or its results?
+2. Could be physical harm (less likely in CS), emotional harm (stress, reputation, etc.)
+3. Evaluate the likelihood of each potential risk (including unlikely cases)
+4. Are there ways to mitigate these risks?
+Potentially: adjust your study design
+5. What would you do if a participant were harmed? e.g. correction, compensation?